PowerLoom/snapshotter-lite-multi-setup/CLI_DOCUMENTATION.md

 # Now you can run the CLI
 uv run powerloom-snapshotter-cli --help

-# Or use the shorter aliases
+# Or use the shorter alias
-uv run powerloom --help
 uv run snapshotter --help

 # For direct terminal access, install globally: